CiscoDevNet/roomdevices-macros-samples/Speed Dials Panel/README.md

 Eg to add a button to call reception, add a button and set it's id to:
 `sd_reception@acme.com`

+**Note**: If you change the number, be sure to keep the sd_ prefix in front of your number.
+This tells the macro that the button is a speed dial button.

 When you tap it, the macro will parse the id and call that number.

 ![Home screen button](homescreen.png)